-COLUMBIA, Mo. — The University of Iowa men’s golf team shot a four-under par 284 in the third and final round of the NCAA Columbia Regional on Saturday, but it wasn’t enough for the Hawkeyes to advance to the NCAA Championships.
+COLUMBIA, Missouri — The University of Iowa men’s golf team shot a four-under par 284 in the third and final round of the NCAA Columbia Regional on Saturday, but it wasn’t enough for the Hawkeyes to advance to the NCAA Championships.
 Iowa finished ninth in the event with a 54-hole total of 869 (+5).

 Top-seed Oklahoma State won the regional with a score of 831 (-33), followed by Arkansas (836), Missouri (837), Iowa State (849) and LSU (849), Arizona State (858), Virginia (864) and San Diego State (866).
 The top five teams advance to the NCAA Championships.